-Unless the relevant information has been provided earlier in the planning approval process, the Developer should identify the approximate size, range, shape and orientation of the allotments, and demonstrate that all allotments will have legal and practical access.
+Unless the relevant information has been provided earlier in the planning approval process, the Developer should identify the approximate size, range, shape, and orientation of the allotments, and demonstrate that all allotments will have legal and practical access.
+Note that carriageway easements are the least preferred option and requires the specific written approval of Council.